A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Methodology

 \section{Methodology}

 In this section, we provide a detailed discussion of the overall methodology, including its underlying inspiration and system design, which are grounded in LLMs.
-We also describe the data unification technique and outline the training and evaluation criteria.
+We also describe the data unification technique and label harmonization in detail.
+The complete GuardEval \footnote{\href{https://huggingface.co/datasets/Machlovi/GuardEval_Test/viewer/default/test}{Hugging Face - GuardEval}} dataset is made publicly available on the HuggingFace platform, enabling broader accessibility and reproducibility in moderation research, along with the GGuard\footnote{\href{https://huggingface.co/Machlovi/GGuard}{Hugging Face - GGuard}} endpoint, allowing users to test model capabilities.